In echo of Cold War, Nobel Peace Prize goes to Ukraine, Russia, Belarus rights campaigners | Politics

 In echo of Cold War, Nobel Peace Prize goes to Ukraine, Russia, Belarus rights campaigners

+"We believe that it is a war that is a result of an authoritarian regime, aggressively committing an act of aggression," Norwegian Nobel Committee chair Berit Reiss-Andersen told Reuters after the announcement.
+She said the committee wanted to honour "three outstanding champions of human rights, democracy and peaceful co-existence".

-"It is not one person, one organisation, one quick fix," she told Reuters.
+"It is not one person, one organisation, one quick fix," she said in an interview.
 "It is the united efforts of what we call civil society that can stand up against authoritarian states and, or, human rights abuses."
 She called on Belarus to release Byalyatski from prison and said the prize was not aimed against Putin.

 Belarusian security police in July last year raided offices and homes of lawyers and human rights activists, detaining Byalyatski and others in a new crackdown on opponents of Lukashenko.
 Authorities had moved to shut down non-state media outlets and human right groups after mass protests the previous August against a presidential election the opposition said was rigged.